Samir-Kesare/OpsTree-Posgress_Role/README.md

 2. **SSH Access to Target Servers:**
-   - Ensure that you have SSH access to the target servers where SonarQube will be installed.
+   - Ensure that you have SSH access to the target servers where Redis will be installed.

 ***